 - 7.3.3.1.
 Generally.
 Setbacks refer to the unobstructed, unoccupied open area between the furthermost projection of a structure and the property line of the lot on which the structure is located.
 Setbacks shall be unobstructed from the ground to the sky except as specified in this subsection. - 7.3.3.2.
 Road Setbacks Shown on Plats.
 Front and side setbacks adjacent to roads shall be shown on all plats as required by the SLDC.
 The setbacks provided are minimum setbacks; an applicant may elect to create greater setbacks. - 7.3.3.3.
 Highway Setbacks.
 Unless established through a right-of-way, all development shall be setback at least 150 feet from the road pavement of a federal highway and 100 feet from a highway, major arterial or railroad. - 7.3.3.4.
 Fire Resistant Materials.
 A reduced side yard setback may be permitted where fire resistant materials are used consistent with the New Mexico Fire Code and the Santa Fe County Fire Code.
 The road, side, and rear setback standards shall apply around the perimeter of an attached housing development. - 7.3.3.5.
 Commercial and Industrial Zones.
-Notwithstanding anything to the contrary in the Setback Table, a setback of 100 feet is required between any residential district and any commercial or industrial district.
+Notwithstanding anything to the contrary in the Setback Table, a setback of 100 feet from the property line is required between any residential district and any structures or uses within a commercial or industrial district.
 For purposes of this paragraph, the phrase "commercial district" shall not include the MU zone. - 7.3.3.6.
+Acequia Easements.
+All structures, excluding walls and fences, must be set back a minimum of 15 feet from the centerline of any acequia, ditch, lateral or drain under the authority of an acequia association, organization or irrigation district.
+Minimum setback requirement can be waived if easement is otherwise prescribed by a recognized acequia association or irrigation district.
+Applicants shall provide notice to impacted acequia associations, organizations or irrigation districts of development projects within 25 feet of an acequia, ditch, lateral or drain. - 7.3.3.7.
 Dimensional Requirements.
 The dimensions of required setbacks are provided in the following Setback Table: